oh-facts/y3k-8/STYLE.md

 - no typedefs for pointers and structs
 - stdint types are typedef'd.
 Check `include/common.h`
 - enums and unions are typedef'd
-- nested unions are anonymous
+- unions inside of structs are anonymous

 ### 6
 - functions are as long as need be.
 Use local blocks { } and write //comments above it to hold blocks of text that you want to semanticaly divide.
 Make a function only if you find yourself writing the same code.
 Or if its an easier representation (consider local macros for this.
 My award winning language will have proper aliases).